Faster Tour Search: Designing for Learnability

 • Advanced features last add complexity intentionally

-This sequencing optimized learnability, reducing training complexity while we built toward a unified system.
+This flow optimized learnability, reducing training complexity while we built toward a unified system.

 UX Research